krillkovalev/krillkovalev/README.md

 - 👋 Hi, I’m Kirill Kovalev
-- 👀 I’m interested in Backend Development
+- 👀 I’m interested in DevOps and Backend
 - 🌱 Currently work as a site reliability engineer in Sber
 - 📫 Telegram: @krillkovalev